dexidp/dex/Documentation/getting-started.md

 Before continuing, you must have the following installed on your system:

 * Go 1.4 or greater
-* Postgres 9.0 or greater
+* Postgres 9.0 or greater (this guide also assumes that Postgres is up and running)

 In addition, if you wish to try out authenticating against Google's OIDC backend, you must have a new client registered with Google: